oigwe/pythonProject1_profitableAppGenreProfiles/README.md

+# Finding App Development Opportunities
-# Profitable App Profiles for the App Store and Google Play Markets
+## Analyzing Profitable App Profiles (for both the Apple App Store and Google Play Store Markets)

 **Premise:**
  For this project, we'll pretend we're working as data analysts for a company that builds Android and iOS mobile apps.
 We make our apps available on Google Play and the App Store.